BigDataIA-Spring2024-Sec1-Team3/Assignment5/README.md

 [![Video](https://img.shields.io/badge/Video-CC6699?style=for-the-badge)](https://drive.google.com/file/d/1XGsVICAoXeOR9Hc9VX-W9RL_PZo417ND/view?usp=sharing)

 ## Problem Statement

-Many data-driven projects involve extracting data from various sources, such as CSV and XML files, and transforming it for analysis or storage.
-However, ensuring the quality and integrity of this data throughout the process can be challenging.
-Till now, we have made the ELT pipelines for extraction, schema validations and transformations.
-Now, the goal is to automate the entire process using AirFlow and develop API's with a user interface to give the end user the power to implement it all using single-click operations.
+This project aims to develop a structured database and text extraction system for finance professional development resources.
+By leveraging Models as a Service (MaaS) APIs such as Pinecone and OpenAI, the goal is to create knowledge summaries, generate question-answer sets, and implement a vector database query system.
+The objective is to enhance knowledge retrieval and question-answering capabilities for financial analysts, ultimately improving learning outcomes and efficiency in professional development.

 ## Project Goals

-The aim of this project is to develop a robust web application workflow for processing and extracting data from PDF files.
-Below is a breakdown of the tasks implemented in the flow to achieve our project objectives:
+The objective of this project is to develop a comprehensive web application aimed at enhancing the learning and testing capabilities of financial analysts using content from the CFA Institute.
+Below is a breakdown of the tasks implemented in the flow to achieve our project goals:

-### 1. User Interface
+### 1. Knowledge Base Creation

-- Implement a user-friendly interface to handle PDF uploads and user queries.
+- Generate detailed technical notes for each Learning Outcome Statement (LOS) using the introduction, summary, and LOS content as context.
+- Consolidate all notes into a single markdown document for streamlined access and reference.
+Segment and store each LOS and its corresponding notes in Pinecone for efficient retrieval.

-### 2. Application Hosting and Containerization
+### 2. Question Bank Development

-- Deploy Google Cloud Engines to host the web application, allowing for scalable processing power.
-- Utilize Docker to containerize the application, ensuring consistent environments and easy deployment across instances.
+- Analyze and mimic the format and complexity of CFA sample questions to construct two distinct sets of 50 questions each, designed to test understanding of the summarized topics.
+- Utilize the summaries as a source to ensure the questions are deeply rooted in the actual content.
+- Store the first set of questions (Set A) in Pinecone under distinct namespaces for questions and answers, and keep the second set (Set B) separate for later analysis.

-### 3. Automation and Processing Pipeline
+### 3. Retrieval-Augmented Testing

-- Integrate Streamlit to create an interactive web interface for users to upload PDF files directly into the system.
-- Utilize FastAPI to build efficient and performant RESTful APIs for handling user queries and automating interactions with the processing pipeline.
+- Implement a Retrieval-Augmented Generation (RAG) model to match questions from Set B with similar questions from Set A stored in Pinecone.
+- Use GPT-4 to generate answers for Set B questions based on the responses retrieved for Set A, providing justifications for each answer.
+- Evaluate the accuracy of the answers to gauge the effectiveness of this retrieval-based approach.

-### 4. Workflow Execution and Data Management
+### 4. Direct Knowledge Retrieval Comparison

-- Implement an automated pipeline, triggered by Airflow, to manage tasks from PDF upload on S3 to deployment on GCP.
-- Store PDF files securely and manage them effectively using S3.

-### 5. Data Extraction and Validation

-- Run snowflake_objects.sql file to create objects into snowflake required for the application.
-- Automate the extraction of data from PDF files using Python scripts.
-- Validate extracted data with Pydantic to ensure integrity and structure before further processing.

-### 6. Data Loading and Storage

-- Load the validated data into Snowflake, a cloud data warehouse, for persistent storage, analysis, and reporting.
-- Ensure that both PDF content and metadata are handled correctly during the loading process.
+- Leverage the detailed knowledge base created in Task 1 to directly answer questions from both Set A and Set B.
+- Employ RAG to search for relevant LOS and their summaries that might contain the answers.
+- Compare the performance of direct knowledge retrieval against the retrieval-augmented approach from Task 3 in answering the combined 100 questions.

-The successful implementation of these tasks will result in a streamlined process for PDF data management, from the point of user interaction to data storage and analysis.
-Our workflow is designed to be resilient, scalable, and maintainable, with clear separation of concerns and ease of monitoring.
+The successful execution of these tasks will culminate in a robust training and assessment tool that supports financial analysts in mastering CFA content through interactive testing and detailed explanations.
+This workflow is designed to be adaptive, scalable, and efficient, utilizing advanced AI techniques and vector database technology for enhanced learning outcomes.

 ---